🧬

 Unique facts and fascinating details

-• Despite their heavy appearance, they are surprisingly light and agile.
+• Despite their heavy appearance, Pulis are incredibly agile and can jump with surprising height and speed.

 Frequently Asked Questions